AGENDA

 - Buffalo hunting before ~1880 (commons = public herds)

-- Having children (commons = world plus welfare state)
+- Having children (commons = world plus food & health assistance)

-How should the tragedy of overpopulation be avoided?
+How can the tragedy of the commons be avoided?

-- The only alternative to ethics is coercion--"mutual coercion mutually agreed upon by the majority of people affected" (p.
+- COERCION.
+Hardin: "mutual coercion mutually agreed upon by the majority of people affected" (p.
 1247).

 - Dumping in stream--laws, fines